krzysztof-siek/10x-cards-by-krzysiek/.ai/openrouter-service-implementation-plan.md

       return data as T;
     } catch (error) {
       if (error instanceof OpenRouterError) throw error;
-      throw new NetworkError('A network error occurred while communicating with OpenRouter.');
+      throw new NetworkError("A network error occurred while communicating with OpenRouter.");
     }
   }